How to cook Sardines step-by-step (so they actually taste good). Stick with me...

 Sardines are one of the world's most nutrient bang-for-your-buck foods.
 They provide an incredible source of:

-So...If you are open to trying this convenient, economical and nutrient dense food, here's my favorite way to prepare them.
+So...If you are open to trying this convenient, cheap and nutrient dense food, here's my favorite way to prepare them.
 You'll need:

-- olive oil, palm oil, butter or coconut oil for frying
+olive oil, ghee/butter or coconut oil for frying

 This one CANNOT be overstated: YOU MUST REMOVE THE SPINE.
 Although it's soft and offers additional Calcium and Vit.
 D benefits, it's still slightly crunchy and gross (to me).
 Its quickly and very easily done by just slowly opening each Sardine and pulling the spine out.
 Again, it's super easy to do.